Part V, first instalment:

 “Is this where they keep the philostiphers now?
 With the rugs and the dust, where the books go to die?” – Frank Zappa

-He then tried going very hardcore for a while, practising various kinds of extreme self-denial that were then widely thought to lead to enlightenment (whatever that might consist of).
-His precise reasons for rejecting this as well are a matter of scholarly debate, so I’ll just chip in my personal experience of having spent periods pushing myself too hard in practice and strictness – that they tended to result in exhaustion, with consequent impacts on mood, combined with a secret resentment of others who are easier on themselves.
+He then tried going very hardcore for a while, practising various kinds of extreme self-denial that were then widely thought to lead to enlightenment (whatever that might be thought to consist of).
+His precise reasons for subsequently rejecting this as well are a matter of scholarly debate, so I’ll just chip in my personal experience of having spent periods pushing myself too hard in practice and strictness – that they tended to result in exhaustion, with consequent impacts on mood, combined with a secret resentment of others who are easier on themselves.
 This in turn was compensated for by a strong sense of self-righteous superiority.
 Hangry, self-pitying, and smug – euw!
 Perhaps that’s just me though…

 It also plays into a common psychological trap that verges on masochism – we are making SACRIFICES, we are giving ourselves an awful time, so we are now OWED something.
 A lot of sincere religious practitioners fall for this one, and privation certainly makes it feel as if something is definitely happening, whereas the progress towards genuine insight may well be at times a bit more sublime and intangible.
 And while a readiness to make sacrifices in pursuit of a higher goal than our own comfort is, of course, an excellent and admirable quality; it couldn’t be as simple as something like a “Deal with God” in which you pay blood, sweat and tears in advance for a guaranteed payout.

-But that’s all just my speculation.
 I’m probably on safer ground to simply state that; at this point, having exhausted all conventional available options, Siddhartha formulated his first original doctrine, which became a keystone of the whole edifice that we now call “Buddhism”, which is known as “The Middle Way”.
 This concept is actually – as I have increasingly come to realise over the years – a subtle-yet-powerful all-pervading “big idea” that sheds light on the best approach to many things in life [for which reason it may get an article all to itself fairly soon] but in its basic form, as an approach to practice, it simply states that a practitioner should steer a middle-course between self-indulgence and self-denial.
-To not replace loving worldly existence too much with hating it, but rather to set these forces in balance, achieving a calm equilibrium.
+To not replace loving worldly existence too much with despising it, but rather to set these forces in balance, achieving a calm equilibrium.

 I can’t help thinking that this doctrine would serve us well with some of the ructions and dramas the western world is currently grappling with, as it warns of the human tendency to turn away from something harmful, only to embrace something equally awful that appears to be opposed to it.
 But I’m veering off the point here, getting into politics (as well as inviting trouble) and besides – the most exciting and relevant bit to our main theme is just about to happen…

-So then Siddhartha went his own way, now eating moderately but sensibly, using the meditation methods he had learned, and developing them, and clarifying his view of the working of the world until, during one particularly marathon meditation session, he detected something tangibly change in himself and his experience, and the change seemed to be permanent and profound.
+So then Siddhartha went his own way, now eating moderately but sensibly, using the meditation methods he had learned, and developing them, and clarifying his view of the workings of the world until, during one particularly marathon meditation session, he detected something tangibly change in himself and his experience, and the change seemed to be permanent and profound.

-There may be many wonderful facets to what that change precisely consisted of, but the most immediately “relatable” component, the one that sticks closest to that first premise and, to me, by far the most miraculous, was that: He could look suffering square in the face with no illusions and no fear.
+There may be many wonderful facets to what that change precisely consisted of, but the most immediately “relatable” component, the one that sticks closest to his original motivation and, to me, by far the most miraculous, was that: He could look suffering square in the face with no illusions and no fear.
 It had no power over him.
 He was still subject to normal human discomforts – in the later stories we see him dealing with persistent back-pain, for instance, but according to him, he had actually ceased to suffer.
 He then became a teacher for the rest of his long life, dying of illness at the age of eighty.